Frequently Asked Questions

 When will I be notified?

-All applicants will be notified by email on February 15th, 2017.
+All applicants will be notified by email on or before February 15th, 2018.

 How long is each residency session?

-Each residency session lasts 23 days with the exception of the family friendly residency, which lasts for 16 days.
+Each artist residency session lasts three weeks with the exception of the family friendly residency, which lasts for 16 days.
+The collaborative Winter Residency is 10 days.

-What are the dates for the 2017 residency sessions?
+What are the dates for the 2018 residency sessions?
+(Dates may be subject to change)

 Is there an application fee?